 ADHD, or Attention Deficit/Hyperactivity Disorder, is one of the most common childhood conditions in the class of neurobehavioral diseases.
-(Neuro- referring to the brain, and behavioral referring to the hallmark symptoms of ADHD, which include inattention, hyperactivity and poor impulse control.)
+(Neuro- referring to the brain, and behavioural referring to the hallmark symptoms of ADHD, which include inattention, hyperactivity and poor impulse control.)

 However, research has shown a link with some environmental exposures that can be linked to ADHD.
 A new study released this week in the journal Pediatrics looked at exposure to two known toxins that have been linked to ADHD.
 The first is prenatal exposure to smoke and the second is blood levels of lead.